Lucky the Banker mascotLTB

 Why APrincipal (dealer)

-When a firm trades from its own inventory, it acts as principal (also called a dealer).
+When a firm trades from its own inventory, it acts as principal, also called a dealer.
 The firm charges a markup or markdown.
-When acting as an agent (A), the firm facilitates a trade between a buyer and seller without using its own inventory and charges a commission.
-A fiduciary (C) is a different legal standard.
-An underwriter (D) is involved in issuing new securities, not secondary market trading.
+When acting as an agent, the firm facilitates a trade between a buyer and seller without using its own inventory and charges a commission.
+A fiduciary standard and underwriting are different concepts.

 Turn it into reps